 But when it’s over, and the traumatic experience isn’t happening anymore, these things, these things that were so helpful while it was happening–they suddenly become symptoms.
 You’re avoiding crowds and jumping at small noises, you’re hypersensitive to those around you and fly off the handle at tiny provocations.
 Or you find yourself constantly checking out of work, checking out of your marriage.
 You don’t feel like you’re there; and that’s because you aren’t.

 So where are you?
 Well, you’re back in the trauma.
 You know it’s over, but your body doesn’t.
-As Bessel van der Kolk says, “you have to somehow convince the body that it’s over.”
-So it’s not enough for it to actually be over.
+It’s not enough for it to actually be over.
 You have to somehow fully experience that.
 That’s why we start with safety.

 Safety means several things.
 First, you have to feel safe with your therapist.
 If you don’t, find a different one.
 Second, you have to be safe in your life.
 You can’t still be living with your abuser, you can’t still be tolerating their denial.
 You also have to get free from toxic relationships that will trigger your abuse reactions.
 For some reason, when we’ve been traumatized, we sometimes unknowingly seek out situations that are similar.
 That’s got to stop.
 You have to be in control of your life in order to heal.

-Next comes the heart of the trauma work.
-There are many ways to do this.
-In the past, it was done with talk therapy alone.
+Next comes the heart of how trauma therapy works.
+In the past, we used talk therapy alone.
 This can work, but it takes a long time (sometimes many years).
 Nowadays, we have powerful techniques which are based on working with the body.
 They’re often very effective, and usually shorter.
 Sometimes a lot shorter.

-The techniques of trauma therapy help your brain/body process the memory of the trauma.
+Trauma therapy helps your brain/body process the memory of the trauma.
 Even though you may not remember it well, your body remembers it.
-Your body remembers every blow, every word, every move your perpetrator made, and it remembers not only what happend and what you did to try to help and defend yourself, but also what your body wanted to do.
+Your body remembers every blow, every word, every move your perpetrator made, and it remembers not only what happened and what you did to try to help and defend yourself, but also what your body wanted to do.
 The problem is, this memory is stuck.
 The brain hasn’t put it into place, the way it does with normal memories.
 Once it has done this, the trauma goes from being something that is still happening to something that happened in the past.
-A bad thing, for sure, but a bad thing that is finally over.
+It’s a bad thing, for sure, but a bad thing that is finally over.